twitter-archive/kestrel/README.md

 number of items times the delay, but is useful as a validation test to make sure kestrel works as advertised without blowing up.

-A sample run on a 2010 MacBook Pro:
+A sample run:

     $ ./dist/kestrel/scripts/load/many-clients
     many-clients: 100 items to localhost using 100 clients, kill rate 0%, at 100 msec/item
+    Flushing queues first.
-    Received 100 items in 11046 msec.
+    Received 100 items in 12138 msec.

-This test always takes about 11 seconds -- it's a load test instead of a speed test.
+This test always takes over 10 seconds -- it's a load test instead of a speed test.

 ## Flood